 By Jonathan Harries

-Are you content with Derby’s start to the season?
+Are you content with Charlton’s start to the season?

-Are you happy with what you have seen so far under Paul Warne Or did you expect more?
+Are you happy with what you have seen so far under Ben Garner or did you expect more?

-Are you happy with Derbys transfer activity from the summer and which signings have impressed you the most so far?
+Are you happy with Charlton’s transfer activity from the summer and which signings have impressed you the most so far?

-What style of play can we expect to see from Derby on Saturday ?
+What style of play can we expect to see from Charlton on Tuesday?

 If you could have any Dons player, who would it be?

-Which Derby game are you most looking forward to this season?
+Which Charlton games are you most look forward to this season?

 The Dons have had a poor start to the season considering the highs that were achieved last season, where do you think the Dons will finish in League One this year?